Irreversible dynamics on Poisson manifolds: Poisson geometry preliminaries

-In this section, we recall the necessary geometric, topological and algebraic preliminaries for setting up Hamiltonian mechanics on symplectic and Poisson manifolds.
-For more background, we refer to \cite{abraham1978foundations, holm2009geometric, marsden2013introduction, crainic2021lectures}.
-We begin by explaining how symplectic structures lead to canonical Hamiltonian dynamics, then explain how symplectic structures induce canonical Poisson structures.
-After having introduced canonical Poisson structures, we discuss Hamiltonian systems on noncanonical Poisson structures, i.e., those that do not arise from a global symplectic structure.
+In this section, we recall the necessary geometric, topological and algebraic preliminaries for setting up Hamiltonian mechanics on Poisson manifolds.
+For more background on geometric mechanics, we refer to \cite{abraham1978foundations, holm2009geometric, marsden2013introduction}.
+We closely follow \cite{crainic2021lectures} for the necessary tools of Poisson geometry.

-Let $(M, \omega) $ be a $2n$-dimensional connected symplectic manifold, where $\omega$ is the symplectic form, i.e., $\omega$ is a nondegenerate, closed 2-form.
-Given a Hamiltonian function $H: M \to \mathbb{R}$, the Hamiltonian vector field $X_H$ is defined as the unique vector field satisfying

-where $X_H\contract\omega$ is the interior product of the symplectic form $\omega$ with the Hamiltonian vector field $X_H$.
-The global uniqueness of this correspondence between Hamiltonian functions $H$ and Hamiltonian vector fields $X_H$ relies on the nondegeneracy of the symplectic form and connectedness of the symplectic manifold.
-Connectedness ensures that if $X_H=0$, then $dH=0$ globally implies that $H$ is constant, so trivial Hamiltonian vector fields correspond to constant functions.
-Dynamics on symplectic manifolds can then be expressed using the symplectic form as

-where the last expression denotes the canonical Poisson bracket.
-The symplectic form induces a bundle isomorphism